International Business & Economics

 - You should get your alternate courses pre-approved by your academic advisor.

-- ISA recommends 12-15 U.S. semester credits (3 U.S. semester credits per class) be awarded per semester.
+- ISA recommends 12-15 U.S. semester credits (3 U.S. semester credits per class) be awarded for your program.
 However, transfer credits earned will be decided entirely by your home university.
 It is important to be in touch with your university about course approvals and transfer credit pre-departure.

 - According to ISA policy and possible visa requirements, you must maintain full-time enrollment status, as determined by your home university.